brunocfalcao/zahper/readme.md

 ## How to use Zahper

-Start by creating your zahper mailable using the following example:
+1. Start by creating your zahper mailable using the following example:
 ```bash
 php artisan zahper:mailable WelcomeMailable
 ```

 > This command will create your Mailable in the app\Mail folder.

+2. Your create zahper mailable will have the following methods: